 “Secular music, do you say, belongs to the devil?
 Does it?
 Well, if it did I would plunder him for it, for he has no right to a single note of the whole seven.
 Every note, and every strain, and every harmony is divine, and belongs to us.” – Wm Booth (founder of Salvation Army)

 Tea/Coffee: both but I’m partial to hazelnut flavored coffee and hot tea of any variety just about – EXCEPT- Earl Grey (sorry, Jean Luc)

 Conversation Starter: England.
+Just say the word.

 Special Talent: I can make a baby smile quicker than you can say “Jack Robinson”.
 I’m just wired that way!

 My husband says I have an opinion on everything, my daughter says I pry (I’m a nurse by profession, of course I pry!).
 So if you meet me, we will talk.

 Oh and one last thing- I don’t get lost, I can usually get us wherever…that means I’m handy on a trip!